This Privacy Notice sets out:

 - Withdraw your consent to receiving direct marketing messages or communication emails by OPTING OUT or UNSUSCRIBING.
 However, you may not opt out of certain communication e.g., Account statements.

 - Ask us to digitally receive or send your personal information to another organisation

 - If you believe we are using your information unlawfully, you may lodge a complaint to the Information Regulator (South Africa) at Tel 012 406 4818 or [email protected].

-You are advised to review this Privacy Notice periodically for any changes as they become effective when they are posted on this page.
+Please review our Privacy Notice from time to time for any changes because they become effective when they are posted on this page.

 By providing the Wanderers Club with your personal information you consent to us processing it, including transferring it outside of South Africa, as set out in our Privacy Notice.